To passionately promote creativity and strengthen the value our society places on education, equity, cultural awareness, and artistic expression.

-As a student, Shari filled her extracurricular time with study and practical experience in the arts, learning to tell stories on stage, in writing, through dance, and with music.
-She attended Houston’s High School for the Performing and Visual Arts, spent two years as a theatre major at St. Edward’s University in Austin, TX, and obtained a BA in Theatre at UCLA.
-Her educational and artistic background paved the way for a variety of professional positions including assisting in an agency that represented directors of photography in the film and television industry, a nine-year stint coordinating cast and crew at a Los Angeles-based commercial production company, and co-founding the critically-acclaimed children’s entertainment company imagination station that produced six seasons of original, award-winning shows and audio recordings for family audiences.
+I’ve been a storyteller all my life.
+As a student I filled my extracurricular time with practical experience in the arts, learning to tell stories on stage, in writing, through dance and music.
+I was fortunate to attend Houston’s High School for the Performing and Visual Arts, studied theatre for two years at St. Edward’s University in Austin, TX, and obtained my BA in Theatre at UCLA.
+My educational and artistic background paved the way for a variety of opportunities including assisting in an agency that represented film and television directors of photography, a nine-year stint coordinating cast and crew at a Los Angeles-based commercial production company, and as co-founder of the critically-acclaimed children’s entertainment company imagination station, writing and producing six seasons of original theatre for family audiences.

 I moved back to Texas in 2000 to be closer to family and started the original Austin Children’s Theatre, restaging and touring two original productions to more than sixty schools and museums in Austin, Houston, and San Antonio.
 With such a strong arts background, the obvious next move?
 Serving as Executive Director of the Texas Alliance for Minorities in Engineering (TAME), encouraging K-12 students to prepare for and pursue careers in science, technology, engineering and math (STEM).